michaelficarra/ambilight/README.md

 0. `serialRate`: `rate` value from `[device]` section of `/etc/boblight.conf`
 0. `prefix`: `prefix` value from `[device]` section of `/etc/boblight.conf`

-`/etc/boblight.conf` has to be configured with the regions (bloblight calls them "lights") that are sampled for each individual LED.
+`/etc/boblight.conf` has to be configured with the regions (boblight calls them "lights") that are sampled for each individual LED.
 Below is a diagram of my configuration.